CoinFabrik/ico/web_api/README.md

 - `end_eta_utc`: String containing the expected ending time.

-When an unsupported method is requested to the API server it responds with a JSON in the body with the member `error` set to a human-readable message string.
+When an unsupported method is requested to the API server instead, it responds with a JSON in the body with the member `error` set to a human-readable message string.

 An example of how to use these values is in the web_test folder.